danielwaltz/vite-plugin-graphql-codegen/README.md

   /* Should codegen run on build.
 Will prevent build if codegen fails.
 Defaults to true. */
   runOnBuild: true,
   /* Should codegen run when files get added or change.
 Defaults to true. */
-  enableWatcher: true
+  enableWatcher: true,
-  /* Allows overriding codegen configuration options just in the context of this plugin.
+  /* Allows overriding codegen configuration options in the context of this plugin.
 Useful if you prefer a cleaner log by passing { errorsOnly: true }. */
-  configOverride: CodegenConfig
+  configOverride: CodegenConfig,
+  /* Enable plugin logging to assist in debugging.
+Defaults to false. */
+  debug: false,
 })
 ```